hnjfri/crs-summaries/README.md

 ### Common Issues

 **"API key not found" Error:**
-1. Verify `.gitignore/.env` file exists in the project directory
+1. Verify `.env` file exists in the project directory
 2. Check that the file contains `CONGRESSGOV_API_KEY=your_key`
 3. Ensure there are no extra spaces or quotes around the key
 4. Verify your API key is still valid at Congress.gov